 We follow the road to Punakha Dzong, and then cross the Pho Chu (river) which drains the remote Lunana region.
 After walking through rice fields for about 15 minutes, we start climbing gradually through scattered chirpine forest, and after about 3 hours enter deciduous forest.
 Further along the trail we will also enjoy a wonderful view of Punakha valley and Dzong, and if the weather is clear we will also see some of the snow-capped mountain peaks to the north.
 The campsite is near Limukha village at alt.
 2,250m.

 15km, 5-6 hours

 The trek trail rises gradually up through oak and rhododendron forests, then descends gradually through thick forest to a small lhakhang dedicated to Lama Drukpa Kuenley, who used it as a winter residence in the 15th century.
 From Chungsakha, you can look across the valley to Samtengang.
-We walk downhill till we reach the road, where Access Bhutan transport meets us for the 30 minute drive to Wangdue.
+We walk downhill till we reach the road, where you car awaits you for the 30 minute drive to Wangdue.
 Overnight at the hotel in Wangduephodrang.

 Day 10:Wangduephodrang /Punakha – Paro